MicroEJ/docs/PlatformDeveloperGuide/architectureChangelog.rst

 - Added support for Windows 11.
 - Added License Manager support for macOS AArch64 (M1).
-- Removed warning when launching Application or Tools with JDK 11 (`Warning: Nashorn engine is planned to be removed from a future JDK release`).
+- Removed warning when launching Applications or Tools with JDK 11 (`Warning: Nashorn engine is planned to be removed from a future JDK release`).

 SOAR
 ~~~~